 Snowflake School believes that VB is the most effective intervention for teaching functional communication and the intervention will be guided by Skinners Analysis of verbal behavior.
 Click here for further information on Verbal Behavior by Dr Carbone

-The ABA consultancy and ongoing training of our staff will be provided by Carole Roxburgh, a board certified associate behavior analyst with the Carbone Clinic in Valley Cottage, New York .
+ABA consultancy and ongoing training of our staff will be provided by Carole Roxburgh, a BCBA and Lead Consultant who has worked with the Carbone Clinic for a number of years.
 The Carbone Clinic is widely considered to be a centre of excellence for the application of and research into ABA .
 For more information on the Carbone Clinic, please click on the following link: www.carboneclinic.com

 Snowflake School has contact with the best VB practitioners and researchers in the world.

 Our staff will receive ongoing training in the practice of VB.

 ABA is the only treatment programme with proven results supported by research.
 In the USA ABA approaches have been used successfully with children who have autism for more than 30 years.